Dynamics 365 Commerce: E-Commerce & Retail Channels Configuration

 - Commerce Scale Unit (CSU) – Real-time processing layer (cloud-hosted or on-premises).
 Handles live operations: POS sync, shopping cart, checkout, inventory queries, and price lookup.
 The CSU caches frequently accessed data (products, prices, inventory) for sub-second latency.

 - POS & Channel Apps – Client-side applications.
-Retail POS (desktop), MPOS (mobile), online e-commerce storefront (React), and third-party frontends communicate with the CSU or headquarters APIs.
+Store Commerce (Windows, iOS, and Android), Store Commerce for web (browser-based), online e-commerce storefront (React), and third-party frontends communicate with the CSU or headquarters APIs.

 Data flows from headquarters to the CSU via CDX (Commerce Data Exchange) jobs.
 Most operational queries hit the CSU for speed; master data changes (product, pricing, catalog) sync down periodically or on-demand.